MarkMoTrin/multi-lora-trtllm-triton/README.md

 - Configure the TRT-LLM backend
 - Deploy the base model in Triton
 - Use the python client (in the Triton py3-sdk container) to send the lora weights to be loaded into Triton
-- Query individual models in Triton with Lora ids
+- Query individual models in Triton with Lora ids using HTTP

-`
-git clone -b v0.15.0 https://github.com/triton-inference-server/tensorrtllm_backend.git
-`
+Please see the [docs](./docs) for screenshot examples and the order of the scripts to run.